AngrySnout/SauerTracker-banners/README.md

 ## Notes and bugs

 * Be careful when using in-line HTML with the foreignObject element.
 The results in some browsers might be different from the server generated images.
 You must experiment.
-* When writing your template, make sure you have all the fonts used or else preview will not work, regardless of whether they are available on the server or not.
+* When writing a custom template, make sure you have all the fonts you used installed on your computer, or else preview will not work regardless of whether they are available on the server or not.

 ## License
 GNU General Public License v3.0